About Student Research

 In one project, Estefania is exploiting restriction endonucleases, DNA binding proteins with extreme sequence specificity, to find small RNAs that mimic double-stranded DNA and inhibit these proteins.
 Lessons learned from these RNAs may help rational design of RNA aptamers against other DNA binding proteins.
 In a second project, the Maher lab's previous work to find RNA aptamers that inhibit human transcription factor NF-kappaB will be extended.

-Estefania has also been working collaboratively in the lab of Jussi Taipale at the Karolinska Institute in Stockholm Sweden to develop new high-throughput approaches to simultaneously select inhibitory RNA aptamers against dozens of DNA binding human transcription factors.
+Estefania has also been working collaboratively in the lab of Jussi Taipale at the Karolinska Institutet in Stockholm Sweden to develop new high-throughput approaches to simultaneously select inhibitory RNA aptamers against dozens of DNA binding human transcription factors.
 Such RNAs could be tools for research or therapy, and their sequences and structures may reveal general principles for DNA mimicry by RNA.